 Norman Lear has been married three times and has six children and several grandchildren.
 He has been married to his current wife, Lyn Davis Lear, for more than 30 years.

-Lear, now 98 years old, was a television writer and producer best known for his work in the 1970s, including Maude, All In the Family, The Jeffersons and Sanford and Son.
+Lear, now 100 years old, was a television writer and producer best known for his work in the 1970s, including Maude, All In the Family, The Jeffersons and Sanford and Son.
+Lear turned 100 July 27, 2022, and ABC celebrated his 100th birthday with a television special tonight, on September 22, 2022.

 Here’s what you need to know: